-The legal community listened and responded too with frequent ads on television announcing the FDA decision that complications from transvaginal repair of pelvic organ prolapse with synthetic mesh are not rare and that it was no longer clear that the use of mesh was more effective than tradition non-mesh repair.
-Hundreds of lawsuits have been filed and cases may be heard next year.
+The legal community listened and responded too with frequent ads on television announcing the FDA decision that complications from transvaginal repair of pelvic organ prolapse with synthetic mesh are not "rare" and that it was no longer clear that the use of mesh was more effective than tradition non-mesh repair.

 It sounded like a recall notice, but not quite.
-While surgical mesh complications have included pain, infection, bleeding, organ perforation, mesh shrinkage and the return of prolapse or incontinence, the FDA is still on the fence about the future of synthetic mesh.
-And while a recall is possible, it is not thought to be likely.
+While surgical mesh complications have included pain, infection, bleeding, organ perforation, mesh shrinkage and the return of prolapse or incontinence, most mesh used for incontinence remains on the market.

 Now surgeons are listening too after patients come in with questions and demands to get the mesh out.

 MDND talked to a number of pelvic surgeons who are fielding calls and visits from worried and symptomatic patients.
 These are the doctors on the front line of mesh injuries.